Robert Jenrick: Israel

-Jenrick is a member of the Conservative Friends of Israel parliamentary group.
-In July 2019, he spoke of his visit to Auschwitz concentration camp, "It had a huge impact on me and in particular because my wife is the daughter of Holocaust survivors from modern day Poland and Ukraine."
+Jenrick was a member of the Conservative Friends of Israel parliamentary group until he left to join Reform UK.
+In July 2019, he spoke of his visit to Auschwitz concentration camp, "It had a huge impact on me and in particular because my wife is the daughter [sic] of Holocaust survivors from modern day Poland and Ukraine."
 Jenrick has said his connection to the Jewish community forms "a very important and integral part of my life".

 Jenrick has been a consistent defender of the State of Israel, including in its war against Hamas and Hezbollah.
 In October 2023 he denounced the BBC for failing to describe Hamas as a terrorist organisation.
 In December 2023, Jenrick called for Israel to "finish the job" in its war with Hamas in Gaza.
 During the 2024 United Kingdom riots, Jenrick said police should have "immediately arrested" protesters shouting Allahu Akbar (meaning "God is greater [than everything]"), arguing that the phrase was aggressive and intimidating due to its connection with Islamic terrorism.
 His comments prompted criticism from several Muslim MPs who argued that Jenrick linked all Muslims to extremism.

-In late 2023, Jenrick intervened with the Home Office to request that Jordanian-Canadian student Dana Abu Qamar's visa be revoked after she said in an interview with Sky News that, in regards to the October 7th attack in Israel, "We are really, really full of joy of what happened."
+In late 2023, Jenrick intervened with the Home Office to request that Jordanian-Canadian student Dana Abu Qamar's visa be revoked after she said in an interview with Sky News that, in regards to the 7 October attack in Israel, "We are really, really full of joy of what happened."
 On 1 December, the UK government decided to revoke her visa stating that Abu Qamar's presence in the UK was "not conducive to the public good".
 The European Legal Support Center, which provides legal support for pro-Palestinian activists, criticised the decision in a statement: "For a government minister to personally and arbitrarily intervene to remove a Palestinian student from the country and suppress her speech while her family are being killed in Gaza is truly unconscionable".
 Jenrick suggested that visitors to the UK would be removed if they incited antisemitism, adding that there was a "legal process that must be followed properly".

-In September 2024, during the Conservative Party leadership campaign, he promised to move Britain's embassy in Tel Aviv to Jerusalem and to recognise Jerusalem as the capital of Israel, saying that "If the Foreign Office or the civil servants don’t want to do it, I will build it myself."
-He also argued that Israel "cannot be expected to live alongside terrorists, whether that’s Hamas or Hezbollah", and that he wants the United Kingdom to be "the most welcoming country in the world for Israelis and for the Jewish community."
+In September 2024, during the Conservative Party leadership campaign, he promised to move Britain's embassy in Tel Aviv to Jerusalem and to recognise Jerusalem as the capital of Israel, saying that "If the Foreign Office or the civil servants don't want to do it, I will build it myself."
+He also argued that Israel "cannot be expected to live alongside terrorists, whether that's Hamas or Hezbollah", and that he wants the United Kingdom to be "the most welcoming country in the world for Israelis and for the Jewish community."
 In August 2024, he called on the British government to proscribe the Iranian Islamic Revolutionary Guard Corps as a terrorist organisation.